|MEETING PLACE:||Hotel Rincón de Puembo—near Quito Int’l Airport|

 The roundtrip flight from Quito to the Galapagos Islands is not included in your trip price.
 Once you have confirmed your reservation, we will arrange that flight for you.
 The cost is subject to change but should cost approximately $550 per person.
 At the time of reservation, we will secure the best rate available.

 Let us know if you’d like assistance with arranging your international flight logistics.
-Our partners at Exito Travel specialize in Latin America destinations and we’d be happy to obtain a quote from them on your behalf.
+Our partners at Exito Travel specialize in international destinations and we’d be happy to obtain a quote from them on your behalf.

 Please do not purchase airfare until your departure has been confirmed by the minimum number of required guests.